ELI-VR/Transcription-Postural-Stability-Test/README.md

 - `input_dic`Path to the directory containing the raw audio data.
 - `output_dic` Path to directory to save clean audio files and csv files.
 (These files are created automatically)

+### Visualization
+To generate visualizations of the data run the script `visualization.py` The script parameters are the following:
+- `dir_visualization` path to directory to store images/plots
+- `clean_data` Path to the clean_audio.csv
+- `not_processed` Path to audio_not_processed.csv

 ##### Output:
 - Processed audio files (along with csv files listed below) are stored in the folder `data/clean_audio_data`.